-Associate Professor, Clinical, Education Technology Coordinator, and B.S.W.
-W.O.W!
-Coordinator
+Associate Professor, Clinical, and Education Technology Coordinator

 Keys came to Wayne State University from the George Warren Brown School of Social Work at Washington University in St. Louis, where she completed her post-doctoral studies funded by the National Institute on Drug Abuse.
 In addition to her online teaching duties, Keys serves as the Coordinator of Education Technology.
 She works with faculty, staff, and students to develop sophisticated learning environments that incorporate the use of advanced technologies.
 She is responsible for designing, developing, implementing, and evaluating new technologies for teaching and learning in the School of Social Work.
 She finds ways to use technology to enhance student learning and monitor the introduction of new technology into a school’s curriculum.

 Keys mentors new online faculty and trains experienced ones in the latest online instructional methods.
 Her current research is concerned with the learning impact of various approaches to online learning and teaching.
 Additionally, her research centers on behavioral addictions (i.e., casino gambling), risk taking, and antisocial behaviors of urban elders.

 - Social work methods of practice: individuals, families, and groups

 Areas of Expertise